cclint/handmade-hero/README.md

 # handmade-hero
-This is a collection of personal notes following https://handmadehero.org/
+This is a collection of personal notes following [Handmade Hero](https://handmadehero.org/).